Netherlands flag Netherlands: Economic and Political Overview

 Legislative Power

 Legislative power is bicameral.
-The parliament is called States General and consists of two chambers: the First Chamber (upper house, 75 members indirectly elected) and the Second Chamber (lower house, 150 members directly elected).
+The parliament is called States General and consists of two chambers: the First Chamber (Senate - upper house, 75 members indirectly elected) and the Second Chamber (House of Representatives - lower house, 150 members directly elected).
 Members of both chambers serve a four-year term.
-The Government has the right to dissolve the parliament, either one or both of the chambers.
+The Government has the constitutional right to dissolve one or both chambers of parliament.

 Indicator of Political Freedom